0xyd/SocialAuthDjangoTutorial/README.md

 ## Outlines:

-* First Chapter: Install the Python Social Auth and Finish the Configurations.
+* Chapter 1: Install the Python Social Auth and Finish the Configurations.
+* Chapter 2: How to establish apps with a simple social login function?
-* Second Chapter: A Facebook App
+  * A Facebook App
-* Third Chapter: A Twiiter App
+  * A Twiiter App
+  * A Goolgle App
+* Chapter 3: Pipleline: Sey up our own authentication process.

-## First Chapter: Install the Python Social Auth and Finish the Configurations.
+## Chapter 1: Install the Python Social Auth and Finish the Configurations.

 ### 1. Install From pypi: